ENG 400: Internship

 Instructions, prompts, and evaluative criteria for each of these course components are explained at more length below.

-Lasting Online Portfolio/Presence, due in draft form (online) at On-Campus Meeting 4, due in final form (online) exactly one week after On-Campus Meeting 6, 20%
+IV.
+Online Portfolio/Project/Presence, due in draft form (online) at On-Campus Meeting 4, due in final form (online) exactly one week after On-Campus Meeting 6, 20%

 After the end of your placement, I will share a simple exit questionnaire with your partner organization, asking them five simple question sets: